Science Kids - Bringing Science & Technology TogetherScience for Kids

 Polymer Activity:

-In this experiment, we are going to take a natural polymer (the latex in PVA) and add borax to form crosslinks which will make the glue stronger.
+In this experiment, we are going to take a natural polymer (the latex in PVA, a type of white glue) and add borax to form crosslinks which will make the glue stronger.

 Check out the crazy putty experiment for instructions on this activity.